 - In a mixing bowl, use a box greater to grate the apples, skins on.
 Add the sugar, anise pods and cinnamon stick.
 Stir throughly, cover and refrigerate for up to 48 hours (I find 24 hour works well for me).

 - Strain the syrup through a fine mesh strainer and into a measuring cup pressing the solids to squeeze out as much moisture as you can.
 Discard the solids except the cinnamon stick.
 To the syrup, add an equal amount of apple cider vinegar.
+(With this recipe I get 3/4 C syrup, so I add 3/4 C apple cider vinegar).
 Mix well and add the saved cinnamon stick.
 Store in a lidded container in the refrigerator.
 It will save for months (I've not tested it.
 Mine is usually gone in a few weeks!).
 Taste before using to make sure the flavor is still good.
 Discard immediately if it has any signs of fermentation (bubbling, slimy, or off odor).

 Make the Cocktail: